C.J. Cron Player Props: Rockies vs. Tigers

 C.J.
 Cron At The Plate

+- Cron is batting .353 during his last games and is riding a four-game hitting streak.

-- Cron has picked up a hit in 25 of 40 games this season, with multiple hits seven times.
+- Cron has picked up a hit in 63.4% of his 41 games this year, with multiple hits in 19.5% of those games.

-- Cron has picked up an RBI in 30.0% of his games this season, with more than one RBI in 10.0% of his games.
-He has also driven in three or more runs in two contests.
+- In 12 games this year (29.3%), Cron has picked up an RBI, and in four of those games (9.8%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 40.0% of his games this season, with more than one run scored in 15.0%.
+- He has scored in 17 of 41 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.